Pro Bono: Development

 Pro Bono is written by Moon Yoo-seok, directed by Kim Seong-yoon, planned by Studio Dragon, and co-produced by Sequence One, Lotte Cultureworks, and Studio Flow.

 Casting

 On February 19, 2025, it was reported that Jung Kyung-ho would star in the series.
 On March 26, Lee Yoo-young was reported to be cast as the lead.
 Jung Kyung-ho and So Joo-yeon were officially confirmed to star on April 28.
 On April 30, Choi Dae-hoon was set to make a special appearance.
-On October 30, Yoon Na-moo, Seo Hye-won, and Kang Hyung-seok were officially revealed to have joined the cast as part of the pro bono team alongside Jung and So.
+On October 30, Yoon Na-moo, Seo Hye-won, and Kang Hyung-suk were officially revealed to have joined the cast as part of the pro bono team alongside Jung and So.

+Music

+The OST singer lineup, which includes K.Will, Gyeong-gye, John Park, Namjong, and Yangpa, was unveiled by Curiosity Studio on December 1, 2025.
+The music director of the series is Park Sung-il.

 Release

 On November 1, 2025, a teaser video was released, and the series was confirmed to premiere on tvN on December 6, airing every Saturday and Sunday at 21:10 (KST).
+It also streams on Netflix.